Physical processes in protoplanetary disks: Turbulence

 The MRI dispersion relation is also modified by the Hall effect \cite{wardle99,balbus01}, which differs from the other non-ideal terms in that it modifies the field structure without any attendant dissipation.
 In this respect the Hall term most closely resembles the inductive term $\nabla \times ( {\bf v} \times {\bf B} )$, and its strength can usefully be characterized by the ratio of the Hall to the inductive term.
-Non-linear simulations of the Hall effect in disks, which were pioneered by Sano \& Stone \cite{sano02,sano02b}, have only recently been able to access the strongly Hall-dominated regime relevant to protoplanetary disks \cite{kunz13,lesur14,bai14,bai15}.
-In vertically stratified disks with a net vertical field, Lesur et al. (2014) \cite{lesur14} find that the Hall effect has a controlling influence on disk dynamics on scales between 1~AU and 10~AU.
+Non-linear simulations of the Hall effect in disks, which were pioneered by Sano \& Stone \cite{sano02,sano02b}, have only recently been able to access the strongly Hall-dominated regime relevant to protoplanetary disks \cite{kunz13,lesur14,bai14,bai15,simon15}\footnote{The numerical implementation of the Hall effect in simulation codes remains challenging, and the presence of large-scale fields in the saturated state suggests that local simulations may not be adequate to describe the outcome.
+Observationally important issues such as the level of fluid turbulence that accompanies the predominantly large-scale transport by Maxwell stresses remain to be fully understood.}.
+In vertically stratified disks with a net vertical field, Lesur et al. \cite{lesur14} find that the Hall effect has a controlling influence on disk dynamics on scales between 1~AU and 10~AU.
 For $\beta_z = 10^5$ a strong but {\em laminar} Maxwell stress (i.e. one dominated by large-scale radial and toroidal fields in equation~\ref{eq_def_alpha}) results when the net field is aligned with the rotation axis of the disk, whereas anti-alignment leads to extremely weak turbulence and transport.

 The results from Hall-MHD simulations of protoplanetary disks are best interpreted not as a modification of the MRI, but rather as the signature of a distinct {\em Hall shear instability} \cite{kunz08}.
 In the presence of a net vertical magnetic field the Hall effect acts to {\em rotate} magnetic field vectors lying in the orbital plane (Figure~\ref{fig_hall_shear}), with the sense of the rotation determined by whether the new field is aligned or anti-aligned to the rotation axis.
 In the aligned field case, the Hall-induced rotation allows the magnetic field to be amplified by the shear, while damping occurs in the anti-aligned limit.
 Unlike the MRI, the Hall shear instability does not depend on the Coriolis force, and is indifferent to the sign of the angular velocity gradient.
 By generating a radial field directly from an azimuthal one, the Hall effect (given a net field) supports a mean-field disk dynamo cycle \cite{tout92,lesur14} that is qualitatively different from anything that is possible in ideal MHD.